scikit-learn-contrib/qolmat/CONTRIBUTING.rst

 ^^^^^^^^^

 These tests absolutely have to pass.
-The coverage should absolutely be 100%.
+The coverage should on new features must be above 95%.

 .. code:: sh